int

 Slot machines have been allowed in Maryland since 2008.
 Throughout the state, there are about fifteen thousand of them.
 One gambling club is permitted in each of the five districts.

-The law requires local gambling operators to provide at least an 87% payback in video slots, but there is no reliable data on the actual situation.
+The law requires local gambling operators to provide a payback rate of at least 87% in video slots, but there is no reliable data on the actual situation.

 Massachusetts

-Until 2009, the residents of this state could gamble only on ships, which sailed five kilometers from the coastline, but then they ceased operations.
+Until 2009, residents of this state could gamble only on ships that sailed five kilometers from the coastline, but then they ceased operations.

 In 2011, Massachusetts legalized gambling.
 The state can not have more than three casinos and one slot hall, but there were no casinos at the time of writing this article.
 The first casino is expected to open by the end of 2013.